dheerajsharma2399/review-scraper/README.md

 # SaaS Review Scraper

 A Python-based web scraper that extracts product reviews from **G2**, **Capterra**, and **TrustRadius** for a specified company and time period.
+This project is a command-line tool for scraping product reviews from leading SaaS review platforms: **G2**, **Capterra**, and **TrustRadius**.
+It allows you to gather reviews for a specific company within a defined date range and saves the results in a structured JSON format.

 ## Features